bp2008/ErrorTracker/README.md

 # ErrorTracker
-A light-weight event/error tracking service written in C#
+A light-weight event/error tracking service written in C#.
+This is supposed to be an alternative to using an email client like Thunderbird to monitor errors and other events from .NET Framework applications.
+Many commercial services offer this type of product, and there are even some free ones, but none quite matched my needs.

 ## Server Installation
 ErrorTrackerServer is a Windows Service with a built-in service manager GUI.